East Carolina University: Athletics

-ECU's sports teams, nicknamed the Pirates, compete in NCAA Division FBS as a full–member of the American Athletic Conference (The American).
+ECU's sports teams, nicknamed the Pirates, compete in NCAA Division FBS as a full–member of the American Conference (The American).
 The Pirates joined The American on July 1, 2014.
 Jon Gilbert is the current athletic director.
 The football team is supported by world-class spirit groups, such as the East Carolina University Marching Pirates, National Award-winning Cheerleading squads, and spirit teams.
 Facilities include the 50,000-seat Dowdy–Ficklen Stadium for football, the 8,000-seat Williams Arena at Minges Coliseum for men's and women's basketball, and Clark-LeClair Stadium, with a seating capacity of 3,000 (max capacity of 6,000+ when including outfield "Jungle" areas) for baseball.
 The Ward Sports Medicine building comprises 82095 sqft and houses the athletic department, Pirate Club offices and the Human Performance Laboratory.
 Athletes train in the Murphy Center a 52475 sqft edifice, housing the strength and conditioning facilities, along with banquet rooms, sport memorabilia, and an academic enhancement center.
 The Murphy Center was built for approximately $13 million and opened its doors to ECU student–athletes in June 2002.